Webhooks

 Project or group webhooks that fail four consecutive times are disabled automatically.

-Project or group webhooks that return response codes in the 5xx range or experience a timeout or other HTTP errors are understood to be failing intermittently and are temporarily disabled.
+Project or group webhooks that return response codes in the 5xx range or experience a timeout or other HTTP errors are considered to be failing intermittently and are temporarily disabled.
 These webhooks are initially disabled for one minute, which is extended on each subsequent failure up to a maximum of 24 hours.

 Re-enable disabled webhooks